mozilla/moztrap/docs/index.rst

 8. ``./manage.py runserver``
 9. Visit http://localhost:8000 in your browser.

 Congratulations!
-If that all worked, you have a functioning instance of Case Conductor for local testing, experimentation, and :doc:`development
+If that all worked, you have a functioning instance of MozTrap for local testing, experimentation, and :doc:`development <development>`.
-<development>`.

 Please read the :doc:`deployment` documentation for important security and other considerations before deploying a public instance of MozTrap.